andrea00mauro00/marine-pollution-tracking/README.md

 Despite its capabilities, the current implementation has several significant limitations:

-1. **Synthetic Data**: The system generates synthetic sensor readings that mimic buoy data rather than connecting to real NOAA/USGS APIs
+1. **Synthetic Data**: The system generates synthetic sensor readings that mimic buoy data rather than connecting to real NOAA/USGS APIs, due to issues with data quality and non-standardized variables across real buoy datasets.

-2. **Basic ML Models**: The current implementation uses simplified RandomForest classifiers built on simulated pollution patterns without mechanisms for retraining with newly collected information
+2. **Basic ML Models**: The current implementation uses simplified RandomForest classifiers built on simulated pollution patterns without mechanisms for retraining with newly collected information.
+These models have not undergone formal validation to assess their accuracy and reliability.

-3. **Spatial Clustering Constraints**: The hybrid approach with fixed grid size struggles with events crossing grid boundaries and isn't optimal across varying data densities
+3. **Spatial Clustering Constraints**: The hybrid approach with fixed grid size struggles with events crossing grid boundaries and isn't optimal across varying data densities.

+4. **Hotspot Deduplication Issues**: Despite multiple implementation attempts, the system currently struggles with correctly identifying and deduplicating pollution hotspots, which can lead to duplicate entries and confusion in the monitoring interface.

+5. **Static Water Currents**: The water current data used in pollution spread predictions is static and not properly integrated with the geographic features, resulting in unrealistic predictions where pollution appears to spread onto land areas.

-4. **Data Governance Limitations**: The MinIO implementation lacks comprehensive governance features such as quality monitoring, lineage tracking, and automated schema evolution
+6. **Data Governance Limitations**: The MinIO implementation lacks comprehensive governance features such as quality monitoring, lineage tracking, and automated schema evolution.

-5. **Limited Analytics**: Dashboard offers basic analytical capabilities compared to enterprise platforms
+7. **Limited Analytics**: Dashboard offers basic analytical capabilities compared to enterprise platforms.

-6. **External Integration**: Lacks integration with external alerting infrastructure necessary for operational deployment in environmental agencies
+8. **External Integration**: Lacks integration with external alerting infrastructure necessary for operational deployment in environmental agencies.

+9. **TimescaleDB Configuration**: While TimescaleDB is implemented for time-series data, the system lacks sophisticated hypertable partitioning and retention policies for long-term data management.

 ### Scaling Challenges